-How to have the best Black Friday 2020 with Facebook Ads
+How to have the best Black Friday 2021 on Facebook Ads

 For Black Friday, which is the best time to generate maximum sales for online businesses, our client Coco Village wanted to double its usual Facebook budget from $50,000/month to $100,000/month.
 The goal was to generate, with this amount, a minimum of half a million dollars in sales during this auspicious time of year.